amineNouabi/arm-stabilizer/README.md

 ## Software

-There are 3 main software components:
+The software consists of the following components:

 - `arduino`: The code that runs on the microcontroller
 - `web`: a server and dashboard that displays data from the microcontroller.